Update August 2020: Events are beginning to start back up! Check out our list of upcoming events at the bottom of the page.

 - The National Hardware Show (NHS) – September 1-3

-Not only have these events been rescheduled, but the Las Vegas Convention Center is on track to complete its expansion project by December 2020.
+Not only have these events been rescheduled, the Las Vegas Convention Center is also on track to complete its expansion project by December 2020.
 All of which is great news in hopes that the live events industry gets back on schedule by the fall.
+Update August 2020: Event Calendar 2020: Rescheduled events, upcoming shows, conferences and expos

 Home Office Rentals with Randy Moore